-The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
-The ST author should select the ciphersuites that are supported.
-Even though RFC 5246 and RFC 6347 mandate implementation of specific ciphers, there is no requirement to implement TLS_RSA_WITH_AES_128_CBC_SHA in order to claim conformance to this cPP.

-These requirements will be revisited as new DTLS versions are standardized by the IETF.

-In a future version of this cPP DTLS v1.2 will be required for all TOEs.
+.

 FCS_DTLSS_EXT.1.2 The TSF shall deny connections from clients requesting none.

 This version of the cPP does not require the TOE to deny DTLS v1.0.
 In a future version of this cPP DTLS v1.0 will be required to be denied for all TOEs.